boolean-uk/csharp-cloud-aws-day-5/GUIDE.md

        - `Bucket website endpoint` contains the URL for your deployed Frontend.

 ## Introduction
+Backend + Frontend Cat App Where users can add new cats to the list of cats and then update the rating for each cat.

+The backend is written in C# and Deployed using RDS Database + Elastic Beanstalk.

+The frontend is written in React (jsx) and Deployed using RDS Database + S3 Bucket.

 ## Technical Designs
+# Backend
+The backend can be run using Swagger where you can GET, POST, PUT, and DELETE cat models that are being stored on the RDS Database.

+Endpoints are the following:

+   - [Root: /](http://joaquin-backend-env.eba-pirw2qwp.eu-north-1.elasticbeanstalk.com/) Returns `"Working"` if the API is up and running.
+   - [GET: /cats](http://joaquin-backend-env.eba-pirw2qwp.eu-north-1.elasticbeanstalk.com/cats) Retrieves a list of all cats.
+   - [POST: /cats](http://joaquin-backend-env.eba-pirw2qwp.eu-north-1.elasticbeanstalk.com/cats) Adds a new cat to the database.
+   - [PUT: /cats{id}](http://joaquin-backend-env.eba-pirw2qwp.eu-north-1.elasticbeanstalk.com/cats) Updates the rating of an existing cat found on the given `{id}`.
+   - [DELETE: /cats{id}](http://joaquin-backend-env.eba-pirw2qwp.eu-north-1.elasticbeanstalk.com/cats) Deletes an existing cat found on the given `{id}`.

+# Frontend
+The frontend can be run using Vite where you can use the UI elements to:
+   - Create a new cat.
+   - See all the current cats listed.
+   - Update their rating.
+   - Delete an individual cat from the list.

+This frontend can also be accessed from this [S3 Bucket](http://joaquin-bucket.s3-website.eu-north-1.amazonaws.com/) (but only until it is wiped from AWS).

 ## Technical Descriptions
+# Backend
+The backend of the application is built using ASP.NET Core and provides a RESTful API with endpoints for managing cat models.
+It is deployed on AWS using Elastic Beanstalk, which handles the application environment and deployment.
+The backend interacts with an RDS PostgreSQL database to store and manage cat models. `CatContext` in the backend uses Entity Framework Core and `appsettings` Connection String to communicate and do operations on the RDS database.

+# Database
+The database includes a table for storing cat models with fields such as `id`, `name`, `age`, and `rating`.
+The database operations are managed by `CatContext`.

+# Frontend
+The frontend is a UI built with React, providing a user-friendly way to interact with the backend API.
+It displays two input boxes for a cat's name and age together with a create button to add a new cat to the list.
+It also displays a list of all cats currently in the database where users can increment or decrement the ratings of each cat and also delete a cat from the list.
+The frontend dynamically updates graphical elements to reflect changes in the database, creating a responsive and interactive UI.
+It is deployed on AWS using an S3 bucket configured to host a stati website, and it accesses the backend API hosted on Elastic Beanstalk to update the database.

+# Deployment Architecture
+   - Backend: Deployed on AWS Elastic Beanstalk, connected to an RDS PostgreSQL database.
+   - Frontend: Deployed on AWS S3, accessing the backend API on Elastic Beanstalk.

 ## References
+[AWS-Day-1, Boolean GitHub Repo](https://github.com/boolean-uk/csharp-cloud-aws-day-1) Instructions on how to deploy a backend + frontend.

+[AWS-Day-5, Boolean GitHub Repo](https://github.com/boolean-uk/csharp-cloud-aws-day-5) Instructions on how to structure the `GUIDE.md` and criteria for this exercise.

+[Boolean Discord Server](https://discord.com/) Found previous commands on there to create the files necessary for the backend and frontend to work.

+[Boolean Zoom Lectures](https://zoom.us/) Utilized various programming languages and tools taught during Nigel's lectures.